Doctor of Musical Arts in Organ

 - Submitted to the online application under the Statement of Purpose tab

-- Why do you want this degree, and why do you want it from OU?
+- Why do you want to pursue this degree at OU?

 - Submitted to the online application under Recommendations tab

-- One letter should be from a person who can speak to your abilities as a scholar of music.
+- At least one letter from: a person who can speak to your abilities as a scholar of music.

 Scholarly writing requirement